 When customers land on your page, you don’t want to leave them guessing about what to do next.
 Instead, make the most of your opportunity and invite them to take action.
 The most important factor that makes a landing page different from a traditional website is that it focuses on a single, powerful call to action.
-Whereas a website offers dozens of navigational options and includes general information on your company, a landing page is built to motivate readers to take a positive step that shows they’re open to further interaction with your brand.
+Whereas a website offers dozens of navigational options and includes general information on your company, a landing page is built to motivate readers to take a precise step that shows they’re open to further interaction with your brand.
 When this happens, you’ve generated a lead.

-3 Reasons to Focus on Landing Page Lead Generation
+Three Reasons to Focus on Landing Page Lead Generation

-3 Ways to Get Started With Landing Pages
+How to Get Started With Landing Pages

 Any of the three strategies below are great ways to get started with turning your web presence from a static brochure site into a dynamic, engaging lead generation machine.